Skip to main content

 Unlike most telehealth tools, eVisit is built for large-scale health systems, offering deep EMR integration and enterprise-level controls designed to scale virtual care like a hospital department, not just a video call app.

-Why I Picked eVisit: eVisit offers a unique 'Provider Workload Balancing' system that automatically routes virtual visits to available clinicians across a health system, helping avoid burnout and reduce wait times without needing patients to choose a specific doctor. eVisit supports multi-specialty, hospital-wide virtual care in a single platform, letting health systems run urgent care, behavioral health, post-op follow-ups, and more without needing multiple tools or vendors.
+Why I Picked eVisit: eVisit offers a unique "Provider Workload Balancing" system that automatically routes virtual visits to available clinicians across a health system, helping avoid burnout and reduce wait times without needing patients to choose a specific doctor. eVisit supports multi-specialty, hospital-wide virtual care in a single platform, letting health systems run urgent care, behavioral health, post-op follow-ups, and more without needing multiple tools or vendors.

 Standout features & integrations: